 - The English ivy plant will help prevent mold.

 Not only are these plants helping you get a good night’s sleep but they are also adding to your decor and helping your bedroom feel cozy.

 You might not think that your light fixtures make a difference in how well you sleep — after all, the lights are turned off when you are asleep.

 However, having a ceiling fan turned on low while you are asleep could help you sleep better.
 The soft white noise produced by the fan can block out other noises that would otherwise wake you.
 Also, having the air circulate can help improve your health and is actually recommended for babies.

 Having a lamp or light fixture that has a soft light or even a dimmable light switch can be beneficial right before you go to sleep.
 Soft lighting helps your eyes relax and prepares your body to fall asleep.
 Dim the lights as you are getting ready for bed and it will help you fall asleep sooner.

-Home decor really does have a huge impact on sleep.
+Now you know how your home decor can help you get a better night’s sleep.
+It really does have a huge impact on sleep.

 Enjoy a great night of restful sleep!